If You Do These 15 Things, It’s No Wonder People See You as Emotionless

 Unsplash

 In conversations, you stick to facts and avoid asking how people feel about situations.
-You might ask “What happened?” but never “How did that make you feel?”.
-This avoidance of emotional inquiry can make you seem uninterested in people’s emotional lives.
+You might ask “What happened?” but never “How did that make you feel?”
+Avoiding any sort of emotional inquiry can make you seem uninterested in people’s emotional lives.
 Showing interest in people’s feelings is a key part of emotional intelligence and building relationships.

 15. You don’t show vulnerability.